icicimov/blog/_posts/2014-05-15-ODROID-U3-wireless-router.md

   broadcast 192.168.24.255
 ```

+The wifi side of the router will have `192.168.24.0/24` subnet configured.
+The LAN port will connect to my internal subnet `192.168.1.0/24`.

 ## Set wifi geographic region to improve power levels

 Make sure `crda` package is installed, if not then: